-The distress experienced by children with a parent in prison can be severe, and yet they often feel they must hide the fact that it has happened because of the stigma attached to it, for example children express that they had: “no one to talk to” when a relative went to prison.
+The distress experienced by children with a parent in prison can be severe, and yet they often feel they must hide the fact that it has happened because of the stigma attached to it.
+As a result many children feel that they have “no one to talk to” when a relative goes to prison.
 In the COPING research, Romanian children report experiencing the greatest levels of stigma where they have a parent in prison.
 With few or no services available compared to those in other countries, they have to rely more on their own strengths to survive.
-Another important issue for children is that they receive adequate information on the situation, as often the imprisonment or some details are hidden from them in a misplaced effort to protect them.
+Another important issue for children is that they should receive adequate information on the situation, as often the imprisonment or some details are hidden from them in a misplaced effort to protect them.
 This causes them significantly more anxiety than receiving adequate information.

-Many children wish to speak to a counsellor when they experience having a parent in prison.
-One child in the UK remarks: “[I would like] for my sister to have like a counsellor, someone she could talk to because she seems to keep all her feelings inside…” Children of prisoners in Sweden are supported with such services by Bryggan, an NGO which works specifically with children of prisoners through an explicit children’s perspective.
+Many children would like to speak to a counsellor when they experience having a parent in prison.
+One child in the UK remarks: “[I would like] for my sister to have a counsellor, someone she could talk to because she seems to keep all her feelings inside…” Children of prisoners in Sweden are supported with such services by Bryggan, an NGO which works specifically with children of prisoners through a children’s perspective.
 Through Bryggan children can meet others with parents in prison, something which children find invaluable.
-There are few services (either statutory or NGO) on the other hand for children of prisoners and their families in Romania, which could at least in part explain the more difficult experiences of children in that country.
+There are few services (either statutory or NGO), on the other hand, for children of prisoners and their families in Romania, which could at least in part explain the more difficult experiences of children in that country.

-Children of prisoners can experience ostracisation and bullying in school: “[H]e said they were calling him burglar and stuff like that.
-“Mummy, it upsetted me,” he said.’ (mother).”
+Children of prisoners can experience ostracisation and bullying in school: “[H]e said they were calling him a burglar and stuff like that.”
 The COPING research emphasises that in the UK school bullying is particularly severe for children of prisoners, and in Romania there is evidence of bullying even by teachers.
-All four countries examined, however, need to tackle school bullying of children of prisoners.
+All four of the countries examined, however, need to tackle school bullying of children of prisoners.

-As imprisonment of a parent often means a lost wage in the household, and financial hardship ensues: “[There is] no pocket money at the moment.”
+Imprisonment of a parent often means a lost wage in the household, and financial hardship ensues: “[There is] no pocket money at the moment.”
 This is compounded by having to afford visits to prisons which are often far from home.
-Such visits can involve processes such as searches in which children are made to: “[F]eel like they were prisoners as well.”
-One child in Denmark describes: “Once, I had a gift with me for Dad, they destroyed it because they had to see what was inside.”
-Another important issue for children is that they wish to spend more time with parents and to be able to play games and other activities, rather than just sitting talking.
+Such visits can involve processes such as searches in which children are made to: “[F]eel like they are prisoners as well.”
+One child in Denmark describes: “Once, I had a gift with me for Dad.
+They destroyed it because they had to see what was inside.”
+Another important issue for children is that they would like to spend more time with parents and to be able to play games and carry out other activities, rather than just sitting and talking.

-Children’s Participation
+Children’s participation

 Article 12 of the UNCRC requires that a child who is capable of forming his or her own views has: “[T]he right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.”
-Article 12 therefore highlights the role of the child as an active participant in the promotion, protection, and monitoring of his or her rights.
+Article 12 therefore highlights the role of the child as an active participant in the promotion, protection and monitoring of his or her rights.